Over the past few years, most of the rooms in the museum have undergone refurbishment. Please come and visit is to see what is on offer.

 The Exhibition Gallery

-The Exhibition Gallery is an ideal space for many activities including conferences, weddings and parties with video technology and disco equipment.
-Improved lighting has been installed to facilitate exhibitions and other art work displays.
+The Exhibition Gallery is an ideal space for many activities including conferences, weddings and parties with video technology, disco equipment and Improved lighting

 The Schoose Room